 Carrot ginger soup.
-It’s nothing innovative, not any of its million iterations.
-But this simple and slightly spicy iteration and get back to us.
+You may think it’s nothing innovative, not in any of its million iterations.
+But try this simple and slightly spicy iteration and get back to us.
 It’s easy and healthy and scrumptious and certain to draw compliments.
 And unlike many carrot soups, it’s not overly sweet, which we quite like.
-You could adjust this without adding refined sugar by dribbling a little coconut milk over the bowl of soup just before serving.
+To fancy it up a touch, dribble a little coconut milk over the soup just before serving.
 Originally published April 12, 2016.–Renee Schettler Rossi

 Gwyneth Paltrow’s Carrot Ginger Soup